JamesHirschorn/QFCL/qfcl_0_4/README.txt

 generator p times.
 This is almost as costly as generating p random numbers (it is actually C times as costly for a constant C < 1, since advancing to the next state is a bit less work than generating the next number, but C is not much smaller than 1).
-This means that to setup the MC simulation we need to advance the state p times to get the second generator, then advance another p times for the third generator and so on.
+This means that to set up the MC simulation we need to advance the state p times to get the second generator, then advance another p times for the third generator and so on.
 In total the setup cost is similar to generating 7p random numbers, nearly one trillion!
 Moreover,